HubbleCommand/HubbleCommand.github.io/_projects/preftils.md

 ## Adding Java support
+> By complete chance, I found why the Java21 stuff didn't work, and I can't believe that I hadn't even noticed the very obvious: Android does it's own compatability with the JVM, and currently only supports up to version 17.
+So obviously using Java 21 APIs wouldn't work!
+Dadoi!

 Instead of trying to force the Kotlin to code to work with Java, I've decided to write the Java equivalent.

 Java serialization works differently, using [inheritence](https://docs.oracle.com/javase%2Ftutorial%2F/java/IandI/subclasses.html) with the [Serializable interface](https://docs.oracle.com/javase/8/docs/api/java/io/Serializable.html) similar to the `ICodable` I originally made, instead of doing it with [Annotations](https://kotlinlang.org/docs/annotations.html) like in Kotlin.
 I find this approach superior, as it is easy to test if a type is serializable or not.
 In Kotlin, you always run the risk of runtime errors with no compile-time support (in this case, the support is lost due to the use of generics), yet in Java, you cannot even compile if the type does not conform to the `Serializable` interface.